TexasInstruments/ti-wisunfantund/HACKING.md

 `NCPControlInterface` class via an unspecified IPC mechanism (DBus is currently the only sublass implemented).

+## Developer Debugging ##

+To make wfantund debugging easier, in `<project-root>/ncp-spinel/SpinelNCPInstance-DataPump.cpp` a temporary output file can be created to display the hex bytes to be sent over UART to the NCP.
+To utilize this file dump, the MACRO SPINEL_DATA_DUMP_TO_FILE needs to be set to 1.

 ## Fuzzing ##

 Wpantund comes with some fuzz targets which can be enabled with the